Bruno Fernandes to Manchester United: From Cristiano Ronaldo to Bebe - All the players to swap Portugal for Old Trafford | FOX Sports Asia

-With Bruno Fernandes seemingly set to join Manchester United, we look at their previous signings to arrive from Portuguese clubs
+With Bruno Fernandes having joined Manchester United, we look at their previous signings to arrive from Portuguese clubs

-At long last, one of the more wearisome transfer sagas of the past 12 months is nearing conclusion – Manchester United announced they have agreed a fee with Sporting CP for Bruno Fernandes.
+At long last, one of the more wearisome transfer sagas of the past 12 months has reached a conclusion after Manchester United announced they have signed Bruno Fernandes from Sporting CP.

-It seemed for a while that Fernandes would join United in pre-season, but, despite their seemingly obvious need for midfield reinforcements, a move never materialised and he remained with Sporting.
+It seemed for a while that Fernandes would join United in pre-season, but, despite their seemingly obvious need for midfield reinforcements, a move did not materialise at that time and he remained with Sporting.

-Speculation began to stir again last month, and the two clubs are said to have been locked in talks for much of January – though reports of Barcelona apparently hoping to sign Fernandes in order to use him in negotiations with Valencia for Rodrigo Moreno surfaced earlier this week.
+Speculation began to stir again last month, and the two clubs were locked in talks for much of January – though reports of Barcelona apparently hoping to sign Fernandes in order to use him in negotiations with Valencia for Rodrigo Moreno surfaced earlier this week.

 Whether or not that story was a ploy by an agent to jolt United into decisive action, who knows?
 But something seemed to change this week, as the Red Devils finally reached an agreement with Sporting.